 The world’s most famous walk is seeing a new boom in spiritual tourism

-In 2023, nearly half a million people walked the Camino de Santiago
+Last year, nearly half a million people walked the Camino de Santiago – Ellie Davis explores the growing trend that is getting people out on the ancient route

 Support truly